-- 29. Pursuant to section 91(24) of the Constitution Act, 1867 and the common law, Canada has exclusive legislative authority over and responsibility for in regard to all Indigenous peoples, including First Nations (Status and Non-Status Indians whether on- or off-reserve), status and non-status), Métis and Inuit persons. - 30.
-Further to its obligations and responsibilities under section 91(24) of the Constitution Act, 1867, section 35 of the Constitution Act, 1982, the honour of the Crown, the special and long-standing fiduciary relationship between Canada and Indigenous peoples, and the common law,

-Canada had a positive obligation to act in the best interests of Indigenous children, youth and families, and to ensure substantive equality between Indigenous Canadians peoples and non-Indigenous Canadians with respect to the provision of child and family services.
-Canada was required to protect and preserve the a Aboriginal cultural identity of Indigenous children and youth, and their connections to their families and to the Indigenous groups, communities or peoples to which they belonged.
+- 23. Pursuant to section 91(24) of the Constitution Act, 1867 and the common law, Canada has exclusive legislative authority over and responsibility for all Indigenous peoples, including First Nations (Status and Non-Status Indians status and non-status), Métis and Inuit persons. - 24.
+Further to its obligations and responsibilities under section 91(24) of the Constitution Act, 1867, section 35 of the Constitution Act, 1982, the honour of the Crown, the special and long-standing fiduciary relationship between Canada and Indigenous peoples, and the common law, Canada had a positive obligation to act in the best interests of Indigenous children, youth and families, and to ensure substantive equality between Indigenous peoples and non-Indigenous Canadians with respect to the provision of child and family services.
+Canada was required to protect and preserve the aboriginal cultural identity of Indigenous children and youth, and their connections to their families and to the Indigenous groups, communities or peoples to which they belonged.
 This duty was owed by Canada to all Indigenous children who were apprehended, regardless of whether those children ordinarily resided on or off reserve land.

-- 31. Canada also had a constitutional obligation and responsibility to recognize, protect and affirm Indigenous peoples' inherent right of self-government, which included jurisdiction in relation to child and family services. - 32.
+- 25. Canada also had a constitutional obligation and responsibility to recognize, protect and affirm Indigenous peoples' inherent right of self-government, which included jurisdiction in relation to child and family services. - 26.
 Canada's constitutional obligations and responsibilities and its common law duty were non-delegable.